hq229075284/blog-assets/source/_posts/2019/02/mvc与mvp与mvvm.md

 }
 // viewmodel
 function ViewModel() {
-  var model, view, needResponse = true this.init = function () {
+  var model, view, needRespond = true this.init = function () {
     view = new View(this)
     model = new Model(this)